 Metro Trains Frequently Asked Questions

-With campaigning now underway for the 2022 federal election, Metro is reminding all campaigners that political parties are prohibited from displaying any political advertising or allowing any political candidate, party or group to hand out political material or affix posters to station premises.
+Political parties are prohibited from displaying any political advertising or allowing any political candidate, party or group to hand out political material or affix posters to station premises.

 Political material includes flyers, stickers, handbills, brochures, t-shirts, balloons – anything containing a political message.